-- We continue to innovate with patient- and provider-friendly delivery systems to differentiate our products, as seen by our U.S. launch of the Repatha[®] PushtronexTM system, a new monthly single-dose administration option, and the continued growth of the Neulasta[®] OnPro[®] kit in the United States. - Cash flows from operating activities grew 6% to \$10.4 billion, enabling us to invest for the future and return capital to shareholders, consistent with our expectations for long-term growth.
-We increased our dividend 27% to \$1.00 per share of common stock in each of the four quarters of 2016.
-In December 2016, the Board of Directors declared a cash dividend of \$1.15 per share of common stock for the first quarter of 2017, an increase of 15% for this period, to be paid in March 2017.
-We also repurchased 19.7 million shares of our common stock throughout 2016 at an aggregate cost of \$3.0 billion. - We have focused our business and operating model through significant transformation and process improvement efforts.
-Our transformation has established a foundation for longer-term growth and we are approaching the development of promising new medicines with greater understanding, speed and confidence.
+- We continued to provide an uninterrupted supply of medicines for patients around the world while responding to natural disasters and investing for the future - In September 2017, Hurricane Maria made landfall on the island of Puerto Rico.
+The hurricane caused widespread damage to the island, however, the critical manufacturing areas of our site in Juncos were not significantly impacted and we have resumed our full manufacturing operations. - We made investments in next-generation biomanufacturing that build on our expertise in human biology and protein manufacturing.
+This next-generation biomanufacturing dramatically reduces the scale and costs of making biologics while retaining a reliable, high-quality, compliant supply of medicines.
+In 2017, our new Singapore facility that uses our next-generation biomanufacturing technology was approved for certain commercial production by multiple regulatory agencies, including the FDA and the EMA. - We continued to innovate with delivery systems to differentiate our products, as seen by our development of the AutoTouchTM reusable auto-injector to be used with Enbrel MiniTM single-dose prefilled cartridges (50 mg/mL), which was approved by the FDA in September 2017.
+This device was ergonomically designed to meet the needs of rheumatoid arthritis patients.
+We also launched our Repatha® automated mini-doser with pre-filled cartridge in Europe.
+This hands-free device provides Repatha® in a single injection for administration monthly.
+Further, the use of the Neulasta® Onpro® On-body Injector continues to increase, exiting 2017 with over 60% share of Neulasta® sales. - Cash flows from operating activities grew 8% to \$11.2 billion, enabling us to invest for the future and return capital to shareholders, consistent with our expectations for long-term growth.
+We increased our dividend 15% to \$1.15 per share of common stock in each of the four quarters of 2017.
+In December 2017, the Board of Directors declared a cash dividend of \$1.32 per share of common stock for the first quarter of 2018, an increase of 15% for this period, to be paid in March 2018.
+We also repurchased 18.5 million shares of our common stock throughout 2017 at an aggregate cost of \$3.1 billion. - We further optimized our business and operating model through significant transformation and process improvement efforts.
+Our transformation has established a foundation for growth and we are approaching the development of promising new medicines with greater understanding, speed and confidence.